lic-nz/ejson/README.md

 ```

 This will decrypt the file and print the contents to stdout.
 In order for this command to succeed, you must have the key pair (created with `keygen -w` above) in your `~/.ejson/keys` directory.
 This command will _not_ modify the file in place.

+**Warning**: Since the command prints to stdout it can be piped into a file.
+Be careful as the encoding may be wrong, and cause errors.
+Creating a file yourself and pasting the output inside will work.

 # References